Class of 2000

 Tara King Holmes, BE’96, MSN’00, is a nurse practitioner at Valley Health’s Urology Clinic of Winchester in Virginia (2020).

-Christine Machicao, MSN’00, is a nurse practitioner at the Children's Clinic in Saint Louis, Missouri (2018).
+Christine Machicao, MSN’00, is a nurse practitioner at the Children's Clinic in Saint Louis (2018).

-Amanda Bailey McNeely, BE’98, MSN’00, wrote “It's So Hard to Say Goodbye to Yesterday!” published in the October/December 2020 issue of Plastic Surgical Nursing , as she finished her term as president of the International Society of Plastic and Aesthetic Nurses.
+Amanda Bailey McNeely, BE’98, MSN’00, wrote “It's So Hard to Say Goodbye to Yesterday!” published in the October/December 2020 issue of Plastic Surgical Nursing .
+She recently served as president of the International Society of Plastic and Aesthetic Nurses.

 India Medley, MSN’00, was profiled on the website of the North American Division of the Seventh Day Adventist Church in September 2020.
-She is vice president and chief nursing officer at Howard University Hospital in Washington, D.C., managed by Adventist HealthCare.
+She is vice president and chief nursing officer at Howard University Hospital in Washington, D.C.

 Donna Noland, MSN’00, was featured in et online in February 2020 in a story about her marriage to the East Tennessee State University president and life as ETSU’s “first lady”.